davebraze/OtoP-2/readme.md

    * NUMRUN: total number of runs;

-   * WORKDIREC: working directory of the code;
+   * WORKDIREC: working directory of the code.
+Once the code is running, subfolders will be created here for storing results;

-     TAO, IS THIS THE DIRECTORY WHERE SIMULATION OUTPUT FILES ARE STORED?
-PLEASE CLARIFY.

-   * The other parameters are the same as above and optional.
+   * The other parameters are the same as in running the model using exe or script file.

-	 TAO, CLARIFY THE ANTECEDENT FOR 'above'.

 4. run the results via SimpleQueue

    ```